-A great starting point to formulating any business plan is understanding what you want your potential customers to do when they come in contact with your products or services.
+A great starting point for any marketing strategy is understanding what you want your customers to do when they come in contact with your products or services.
 The reality is that even though you may think your products and services are ‘unique’, it is the businesses who sell them who know best, and in nearly all cases, it is their customers who buy their products and services, not themselves.
 As such:

 - If you don’t know your customers well enough to understand what they want and need, then you will never be able to provide it.

 - There are very few things that are actually unique to your business; most things can be done reasonably well by someone else (or better yet, by anyone else).

 - There are lots of very tiny things that can make a big difference.
 Once you figure out what those tiny things are, then getting clients becomes much easier – if not immediate – and more valuable.

 If I could go back in time and talk to myself when I was first starting my career as an insurance agent, I would have told myself that not everything was going to be easy.
 Sure, I was excited to start my career and I had a lot of motivation to move up, but I would have told myself that if I wanted to get to where I wanted to go, I had to work hard and not just expect it to be handed to me.
 I would have told myself that if things got really hard, I had to keep going because the only way to get anywhere in this world is to keep pushing and moving forward.
 I would have told myself that if I wanted something badly enough, I had to go out and get it because no one was going to hand it to me.
 I would have told myself that the only way to do great things is to put in the hard work and if I was willing to, the rewards will be amazing.